-Under the direction of the Chief Correctional Psychologist and Correctional Psychologist, provides diagnostic and treatment services for mentally ill detainees for Cermak Health Services at the Cook County Department of Corrections (CCDOC).
+Under the direction of the Chief Psychologist and Correctional Psychologist, provides diagnostic and treatment services for mentally ill detainees for Cermak Health Services at the Cook County Department of Corrections (CCDOC).
 P rovides administrative and clinical direction and supervision to subordinate staff and trainees relative to the delivery of mental health services for mentally ill detainees at CCDOC.
-Plays a leadership role on the mental health treatment teams and provides direct patient care services for mentally ill detainees.
+Plays a leadership role on the mental health treatment teams and provides direct patient care services for mentally ill detainees at Cook County Jail.

-Graduation from an accredited college or university with a Master's or Doctoral degree in Social Work (MSW), Counseling, Clinical Psychology or Counseling Psychology is required .
-(Must provide college or university transcripts at time of interview.)
+Master's degree in Social Work (MSW), Counseling, Clinical Psychology or Counseling Psychology from an accredited university/college is required.
+(Must provide original transcripts at time of interview)

-Expertise in conducting mental health assessments and diagnoses using DSM on adult populations is required.
+Expertise in conducting mental health diagnostic and ongoing assessments using a Diagnostic and Statistical Manual (DSM) on adult populations is required .

-Four (4) years of direct clinical services in mental health.
+Four (4) years of direct clinical services in mental health is preferred.

 When applying for employment with the Cook County Health & Hospitals System, preference is given to honorably discharged Veterans who have served in the Armed Forces of the United States for not less than 6 months of continuous service

 To take advantage of this preference a Veteran must :

 * Meet the minimum qualifications for the position .

 * Identify self as a Veteran on the employment application by answering yes to the question by answering yes to the question, "Are you a Military Veteran?"